jakobmwang/wallstreetbets/README.md

-# namsa_exam
+# Wallstreetbets
-Dedicated to the code for the News and Market Sentiment Analysis (namsa) exam.
+Code for basic Wallstreetbets sentiment analysis correlation with markets.